Talking Points for Senior Management Team

 Professional News

-• In mid-May, the NJCPA expects the introduction of legislation to address a crucial barrier preventing accountants from becoming CPAs — a requirement to obtain 150 hours of secondary education before becoming licensed.
-The legislation will create an additional pathway for prospective CPAs: a baccalaureate degree with completion of required accounting coursework, two years of experience and passage of the CPA Exam.
+• Recognizing the need to increase access to the accounting field, the NJCPA has proposed an additional pathway to obtain CPA licensure in New Jersey.
+The NJCPA is calling to modify New Jersey’s Accountancy Act to enable CPA candidates to qualify for licensure by earning a bachelor’s degree, completing two years of experience and passing the CPA Exam.
+The bill (A5598) passed the full Assembly on May 22 and a companion bill was unanimously passed by a Senate committee on June 12.
 Prospective CPAs can still follow the older pathway (150 hours of education plus one year of experience and passing the Exam), but the new path allows accountants to opt for more real-world experience rather than take an additional 30 hours of education.
 In addition to the new CPA pathway, the legislation will ensure practice mobility for out-of-state CPAs.

 Key NJCPA Dates